espressif/install-esp-idf-action/README.md

 # ESP-IDF Installation Action

 This GitHub Action automates the installation of the ESP-IDF framework on GitHub-hosted runners.
 It supports Windows, macOS (arm64 and Intel), and Linux (arm64 and x64) platforms, allowing you to set up ESP-IDF for your CI/CD workflows.
 If you just need to build the project, you can use [esp-idf-ci-action](https://github.com/espressif/esp-idf-ci-action).
+You can also use docker based solution as suggested in the [installer documentetion](https://docs.espressif.com/projects/idf-im-ui/en/latest/headless_usage.html#docker-integration).

 ## Features